 As the capital, Bogotá is Colombia’s beating heart of trade and commerce.
-A growing middle class combined with a favorable government outlook towards foreign investment has caused the likes of Microsoft, McKinsey & Company and Proctor & Gamble to set up offices within its metropolitan area.
+A growing middle class combined with a favorable government outlook towards foreign investment has caused the likes of Microsoft, McKinsey & Company, and Proctor & Gamble to set up offices within its metropolitan area.

 Not only does Bogotá lure established multinationals, its seen a significant increase in the number of B2B agencies being created.
 In advertising and marketing alone, there are around 100 firms operating inside the capital.

 The average salary for an expat working in Bogotá is higher across most professions than anywhere else in the country.
-Furthermore, the variety of opportunities is greater than other cities in Colombia, so it’s ideal if you’re not certain what work you’re looking for.
+Furthermore, the variety of opportunities is greater than in other cities in Colombia, so it’s ideal if you’re not certain what work you’re looking for.

 The city of eternal spring is known for more than just its weather.
 Medellín is fast becoming a hub for foreign and national tech startups.

-For expats, this means there’s a rising volume of tech companies looking for foreigners with specialized skillsets in marketing, computer programming and account management.
+For expats, this means there’s a rising volume of tech companies looking for foreigners with specialized skillsets in marketing, computer programming, and account management.
 Currently, Glassdoor is advertising over 140 English-speaking vacancies in Medellín.

 Barranquilla is an ideal choice for expats interested in working in education.
 Only two hours from the touristic hotspot Cartagena, Barranquilla is also home to some of the best universities and colleges in the country.

 For expats looking to develop careers in education or gain some valuable experience in a classroom, Barranquilla has a whole host of teaching options for foreigners with a TEFL certificate.
 Furthermore, if you’ve got a degree or specialized qualification in education, private schools and universities will pay a premium for your teaching talents.